 Eggs and Chicks

-Eggs were used by the ancient Persians and Egyptians to celebrate New Year, which happened for them in spring time.
-The eggs were coloured and eaten during the celebrations.
-In Europe, coloured eggs were used to celebrate Easter as house decorations.
+In Europe, coloured eggs have been used to celebrate Easter as house decorations since the 13th century.
 In Eastern European countries, such as Hungary and Romania, wooden eggs are beautifully painted in lots of different patterns.
 The patterns often have special names and meanings and help to tell the Easter Story.

 In Russia, during the early years of the 20th century, the former Royal rulers Czar Alexander III and Czar Nicholas II had some very special Easter Eggs made for them by the jeweller Carl Fabergé.